Veryan4/monitor-url/README.md

 ### 3. My Notes
 It is unclear to me what constitutes the server being up or down.
 I could've went with pings in order to lighten the network load, but since the goal is to monitor an API, I used the response code 200 for the URL as a proxy for the server being up.

-### 4. Monitor App Requirements
+### 4. How to Use

-I used SDKMAN to control versions, I recommend giving it a look: https://sdkman.io/

-Maven: 3.6.2

-Java: 1.8.0_232

-Spring-boot: 2.2.0

 Have the local port 9000 free for use.

-### 5. How to Use

-You can use:
+Run with docker:
+`docker run -p 9000:9000 veryan4/monitor-url`

+To run locally, make sure you have the necessary dependencies and use:
 `./mvnw spring-boot:run`

-Then lookup the following in your browser:
-`localhost:9000`